Lyvora/lyvora-documentation/README.md

-# lyvora-hybrid-architecture
+# lyvora-Documentation
-Technical architecture and operational overview of Lyvora – a hybrid decentralized marketplace built on the SUI Blockchain.
+Technical architecture and operational overview of Lyvora – a fully decentralized marketplace built on the SUI Blockchain.